If you feel like SharePoint permissions in the modern Microsoft 365 experience aren’t as straightforward as they should be, you’re not alone.

 Sharing the SharePoint team site

-Doing the above will add Belinda to the Office 365 group, not to the SharePoint team site.
+Doing the above will add Patti to the Microsoft 365 group, not to the SharePoint team site.
 For that, you need to select Share Site Only under Site permissions:

-Now Belinda will only gain access to the SharePoint team site and not to the whole Office 365 group.
+Now Patti will only gain access to the SharePoint team site and not to the whole Microsoft 365 group.

-How to adopt and govern modern Office 365 SharePoint permissions
+How to adopt and govern modern Microsoft 365 SharePoint permissions

 Adoption-wise, the main challenge with SharePoint permissions stems from the default Edit permissions for members.
 You’ll need to educate your users on the new functionalities available to them (e.g. creating lists and libraries) and ensure they understand the connection between Office 365 Groups and SharePoint team site permissions.
 It isn’t the easiest concept to explain, but in the end, the end-user benefits should outweigh any initial struggles.